-The Business Conduct Guidelines were re-issued in January 2019 and include a dedicated section on Human Rights, which further emphasises the importance of this area of compliance.
-A new web-based training covering the Business Conduct Guidelines will be circulated to all employees in early 2020 for mandatory completion.
+The Business Conduct Guidelines were fundamentally revised and entered into force in their current version on January 1, 2019 and includes a dedicated section on Human Rights, which further emphasizes the importance of this area of compliance.
+A web based training covering the Business Conduct Guidelines was circulated to ALL employees in early 2020 for mandatory completion.
+In June 2021 it was announced that BCG training would be refreshed every three years with a Managing Board KPI aspiring to 100% completion by all participants.
+As at 30 September 2021 for Electrium Sales Limited the completion rate for the current version was 99%.